 The cemetery also houses the Arlington Memorial Amphitheater, a huge and beautiful amphitheater used for state funerals, speeches as well as Memorial Day and Veterans Day ceremonies.
 Connected to the amphitheater, is also the Tomb of the Unknowns (or Tomb of the Unknown Soldiers), dedicated to armed servicemen who died unidentified through military conflict.

-The tomb is protected by guards 24/7, through drenching thunderstorms, frigid blizzards and blazing heat waves.
-It’s really quite a sight to see the dedication that the soldiers have, and only a small percentage of soldiers are allowed to protect the tomb.
+The tomb is protected by guards 24/7, through drenching thunderstorms, frigid blizzards, and blazing heat waves.
+It’s awe-inspiring to see the dedication that the soldiers have … and only a small percentage of soldiers are allowed to protect the tomb.

 Surrounding the Amphitheater and Tomb of the Unknowns are: